Harold LeBel: Biography

-On December 15, 2020, he was arrested following allegations of sexual assault against Catherine Fournier, a former member of the National Assembly and current mayor of Longueuil, dating back to 2017.
+On December 15, 2020, he was arrested following allegations of sexual assault against Catherine Fournier, a former member of the National Assembly and mayor of Longueuil, dating back to 2017.
 He was released later that day, and subsequently expelled from the PQ caucus, pending further investigations.

-LeBel was found guilty on November 23, 2022 of sexually assaulting Fournier at his residence in 2017.
+LeBel was found guilty on November 23, 2022, of sexually assaulting Fournier at his residence in 2017.

 On January 26, 2023, at the courthouse of Rimouski, he was sentenced to eight months of imprisonment.

 On March 21, 2023, after expressing remorse for his crime during therapies in prison, LeBel was granted parole.